unicok/go-os/README.md

 a service which handles that feature.
 Everything is an interface and pluggable which means you can choose how to architect your platform.
 Micro however provides a "platform" implementation backed by it's own services by default.

+Each package can be used independently or integrated using go-micro client and handler wrappers.

+### Auth

+Auth addresses authentication and authorization of services and users.
+The default implementation is Oauth2 with an additional policy engine coming soon.
+This is the best way to authenticate users and service to service calls using a centralised authority.
+Security is a first class citizen in a microservice platform.

+### Config

+Config implements an interface for dynamic configuration.
+The config can be hierarchically loaded and merged from multiple sources e.g file, url, config service.
+It can and should also be namespaced so that environment specific config is loaded when running in dev, staging or production.
+The config interface is useful for business level configuration required by your services.
+It can be reloaded without needing to restart a service.

+### DB (experimental)

+The DB interface is an experiment CRUD interface to simplify database access and management.
+The amount of CRUD boilerplate written and rewritten in a microservice world is immense.
+By offloading this to a backend service and using RPC, we eliminate much of that and speed up development.
+The platform implementation includes pluggable backends such as mysql, cassandra, elasticsearch and utilises the registry to lookup which nodes databases are assigned to.

+This is purely experimental at this point based on some ideas from how Google, Facebook and Twitte do database management internally.

+### Discovery

+Discovery provides a high level service discovery interface on top of the go-micro registry.
+It utilises the watcher to locally cache service records and also heartbeats to a discovery service.
+It's akin to the Netflix Eureka 2.0 architecture whereby we split the read and write layers of discovery into separate services.